Jaspherina/Jaspherina/README.md

-## Hi there, I'm Kelly👋
+## Hi there, I'm Kelly 🌌

-⌬ **Who am I?**
+⌬ **About Me**
-- 🎒 Cybersecurity-Focused student, still learning about the cyberworld
+- 🎒 A passionate cybersecurity-focused student, still learning about the cyberworld
 - 🎮 I like to play games, watch c-drama/k-drama, chill
 - 🍜 I love ramen noodles
+- 🔒 Interested in Cybersecurity, IT, hacking

 ⌁ **What am I currently working on?**
 - 💻 Exploring and learning more about SQLi (Vulnerability Attack)